 Become a leader in aviation: you'll do that here.

-Aviation management students will learn the business side of aviation.
+In aviation management courses, students will learn the business side of aviation.
 You’ll combine the essential courses in aviation with business courses to prepare you for careers in airline operation and airport management.
 Southeast partners with the Cape Girardeau Regional Airport so students get hands-on experience in aviation management courses.

 • Courses in business